ponedo/splitnn-emulator/README.md

 4. Pull the docker image configured in server_config.json on all slave VMs.

-5. Setup a python virtual enviroment on the master VM with following commands:
+5. Setup a python virtual enviroment and install python dependencies on the master VM with following commands:
     ```bash
     cd /path/to/repository
     python -m venv tstenv